 Richard D. Tuschman, Program Co-Chair, is the managing partner of Richard D. Tuschman PA in Plantation, Florida.
 He concentrates his practice in labor and employment law.
 He represents employers and employees in Fair Labor Standards Act and Family and Medical Leave Act cases, as well as cases alleging employment discrimination.

 Christopher S. Duke is a partner at Akerman LLP.
-His practice focuses on employment law & commercial litigation.
-He has extensive experience representing clients in federal and state courts, arbitration forums and before administrative bodies.
+His practice focuses on employment law and complex commercial litigation.
+He has experience representing clients in federal and state courts, arbitration forums, and before administrative bodies.
 He is a frequent lecturer to employer and trade groups on aspects of employment law and compliance.

 Brooke L. Ehrlich is an attorney at Weiss Serota Helfman Cole & Bierman PL.
 She handles discrimination charges and lawsuits brought against public and private entities pursuant to state and federal anti-discrimination and wage and hour laws, including Title VII, the FLSA, the ADEA, the Florida Civil Rights Act, and the Florida Whistle-blower’s Act.